toverainc/willow-docs/docs/what-willow-is.md

 Given the capabilities of Whisper speech commands like "What is the weather in Sofia, Bulgaria?" are transcribed but need to match a command (like a Home Assistant intent or openHAB Action Template Interpreter) on the destination.
 Our inference server implementation has a text to speech engine we will be utilizing.
 In the event the final response to a given command results in audio output we can play that via the speakers in the ESP BOX (not yet supported).

-### Higher Quality Audio Output

-The ESP BOX supports Bluetooth.
-In applications where higher quality audio is desired (music streaming, etc.) we can support pairing to Bluetooth speaker devices.
-Who knows?
-Eventually we may even design our own device with better internal speakers...

 ### LCD and Touchscreen Improvements

 The ESP BOX has a multi-point capacitive touchscreen and support for many GUI elements.
 We currently only provide basic features like touch screen to wake up, a little finger cursor thing, and a Cancel button to cancel/interrupt command streaming.
 There's a lot more work to do here!